ld-ing/plexicase/README.md

 ## Updates

+07/30/2023:
+- Code for a generic implementation of $\epsilon$-plexicase selection has been released, see `SRBench/ep-plexicase.py`.

 06/07/2023:
 - Code for program synthesis experiments has been released.
 Please refer to `/CBGP` for instructions.

 ## Reference